Quality-Assurance-DAO/F5-Developer-ecosystem-Proposal/Project-Catalyst/README.md

 | May 5th | May 12th |
 | **Fund5 Governance phase** | *Voter Registration* |
 | May 18th | |

+# Return On Intention is the main thing for you to address

+Was good developer experience and successful Dapps created thanks to our efforts?

+* Filling in gaps defined in the exploration stage.
+* Number of developers actively building on top of Cardano
+* Number of repos on Github using the tooling.
+(Month over month increase)
+* Reduce wait time of unanswered communications with developers to 24 hours.
+* A sense of community and conversations.
+Having people around to talk with.